wildtruc/winestarter/README.md

 To simplefy usage description, we will use a full working example for config from Final Fantasy XIV game.

 Script works with normal desktop and Optimus desktop.

-The script comes with two needed files :
- - The bash script launcher
- - The config file.

-Note; config file and configuration UI are completly independent and script can work without the UI.

 The config file is a per game/app file, with all "env" tricks, reg edit you need/want.